Family Programs

 How to Talk to My Kids about Drugs

-Parenting: Professionals provide information to help parents understand trends in substance use, how to talk with their children about substances, and resources that are available to help.
+Parenting: Professionals provide information to help parents understand trends in substance use, how to talk with their children about substances, and available resources to help.

 We are always looking for new courses to add to our programming and welcome volunteers and industry professionals to reach out if they have a skill or course that would be beneficial to our parents as they work hard to bring their families out of homelessness and into a sustainable and brighter future!